Venice, Louisiana: History

 In 1969, Venice was almost completely destroyed by Hurricane Camille.
 The pressure fell below 950 hPa, with winds over 100 miles per hour.
 The community would be devastated again 36 years later by Hurricane Katrina.

 In 2000, a deck hand on a shrimp boat was accused of the murder of his captain, whose body was discovered a few days after a storm on the Gulf of Mexico.
 The media, including newspapers in the city, discovered that the man had been coerced into making a false confession, and he was eventually acquitted.

 Venice was again almost completely destroyed by Hurricane Katrina in 2005.
 Since then, significant reconstruction, reopening, and reoccupation has taken place.
 The high bridge leading to Venice was not destroyed during the hurricane.

 In late April 2010, Venice faced an environmental disaster when oil from the Deepwater Horizon oil spill began washing ashore in the community.

 Geography

-Venice is located along the west bank of the Mississippi River at 29°16′37″N, 89°21′17″W. It has an area of 1.628 mi, of which 1.003 mi is land and 0.625 mi is water.
+Venice is located along the west bank of the Mississippi River, it has an area of 1.628 mi, of which 1.003 mi is land and 0.625 mi is water.

 Demographics

+Venice first appeared in the 2010 U.S. census formed along with the Boothville CDP from the deleted Boothville-Venice CDP.

+In 2020 its population was 162.